babashka/sci/doc/ai/0008-cljd-port.md

 / :instance-fields and applies it.
 Every member is effectively closed: unlisted members throw, the `true` sentinel and :allow :all are meaningless (nothing to reflect).
 See cljd_interop_test.cljd.
 Static overrides resolve at analysis through the same member-disposition path.

+This survives tree-shaking: an override body that calls a real Dart method (`(fn [s] (.toUpperCase s))`) compiles to a direct call site, so AOT keeps the method.
+Proven with examples/sci_interop/main.cljd compiled to a native exe (`clojure -M:cljd compile sci-interop.main` then `dart compile exe`): the binary prints "HELLO FROM SCI" and denies an unlisted member.
+This is why overrides are the right interop model for Dart, which has no runtime reflection.
 Next: static/field interop coverage, then wider host types.

 Non-record deftype works on cljd: the cljs arm of analyze-deftype* became :default (SciType path, platform-neutral).